BLUEBELL GENTIAN, Catchfly gentian, Seaside gentian, Eustoma exaltatum -

 Sun: Full sun to partial shade

-Soil: Sandy near the bay or inland clay
+Soil: Sandy near the bay or inland clay soils

 Drainage: Poor